 Should I Buy Life Insurance With a Long-Term Care Rider?

-Long-term care (LTC) insurance is an insurance product that can help pay for certain long-term care costs that aren't covered by health insurance, Medicare or Medicaid.
-That could include anything from prescriptions to assistance cooking and cleaning at home..
+Long-term care (LTC) is an insurance policy add-on that can help pay for certain long-term care costs that health insurance, Medicare and Medicaid don't cover.
+That could include anything from prescriptions to assistance with cooking and cleaning at home.

 Find Cheap Life Insurance Quotes in Your Area